sandialabs/pyscan/README.md

 If Pyscan contributes to a project that leads to publication, please acknowledge this using:

-"Part of this work was enabled by the use of pyscan (github.com/sandialabs/pyscan), software made available by the Center for Integrated Nanotechnologies, which is an Office of Science User Facility operated for the U.S. Department of Energy."
+"Part of this work was enabled by the use of pyscan (github.com/sandialabs/pyscan), software made available by the Center for Integrated Nanotechnologies, an Office of Science User Facility operated for the U.S. Department of Energy."